KireetiChennuru/Data-Encryption-using-AWS-KMS-From-UST/README.md

 Project Structure:
 <br>
 Introduction to AWS KMS
-<br>   - Overview of AWS Key Management Service and its role in data encryption.
+<br>   Item 1 - Overview of AWS Key Management Service and its role in data encryption.
 <br>
 Key Management
 <br> Management of cryptographic keys using AWS KMS for secure data encryption.